 Mental Health Nurses offer a range of clinical interventions aimed at promoting the individual’s well-being, aiding them in their recovery from illness and enhancing their capacity to participate in community life.
-Interventions commonly undertaken include mental health assessments, case management, ongoing monitoring of the client’s mental state, well-being and treatment needs; delivery of treatment, therapy, advocacy, rehabilitation and support services in collaboration with other service providers.
+Interventions commonly undertaken include mental health assessments; case management; ongoing monitoring of the client’s mental state; well-being and treatment needs; delivery of treatment, therapy, advocacy, rehabilitation and support services in collaboration with other service providers.
 They play an important role in supervising and monitoring medications prescribed to clients.

 Program Commencement Dates

 Our Mental Health Graduate Nurse Program commences in February with one intake a year.
 There are 2 Registered Nurse positions available.
-Registration with the Australian Health Practitioner Regulation Agency (AHPRA) as a Registered Nurse is essential prior to commencement.

 What Kind of Rotations Do We Offer?

 Clinical practice is in an environment that is strongly focused on consumer sensitive and recovery focused practice where the consumer is part of the team.
 Rotations include:

 - Community (12 weeks) - includes Case Management and Crisis Assessment